Optimization Algorithms: How Machines Learn from Their Mistakes (AI 2026)

 3. Stochastic, Batch, and Mini-batch: The Training Flow

 How much data should the AI see before it "Adjusts its brain"? - Batch Gradient Descent: Look at "ALL the data" before taking a single step.
-Problem: It is too slow and requires too much memory for modern Big Data. - Stochastic Gradient Descent (SGD): Adjust the weights after "Every Single example."
+Problem: It is too slow and requires too much memory for modern semi supervised self. - Stochastic Gradient Descent (SGD): Adjust the weights after "Every Single example."
 Problem: It is very "Noisy" and "Wobbles" too much. - Mini-batch SGD: The 2026 Standard.
 Look at a small "Handful" (usually 32 to 1024) of examples, take a step, and repeat.
 This is the "Goldilocks" balance of speed and stability.

 4. Advanced Optimizers: Adam and the "Adaptive" Revolution